 However, for as incredible as Angle’s path to claim gold in 1996 was, Rousey’s showing in the 2008 Olympic Games in Beijing was truly unprecedented.
 Rousey became the first female American judoka to ever medal in the Games, winning the bronze in the Women’s Middleweight division.
 Rousey’s bronze was particularly meaningful because she fulfilled the destiny that her mother, legendary judoka AnnMaria De Mars, could not.
 De Mars was never given the chance to compete for a medal due to Women’s Judo not being introduced to the Olympics until well after she had retired from the sport.

-Angle and Rousey both could have easily rested on their laurels following their ascension to becoming real-life American heroes.
-Sportscaster jobs and speaking engagements were undoubtedly at their disposal, but neither The Wrestling Machine nor The Baddest Woman on The Planet were willing to stay stagnant.
+Angle and Rousey both could have easily rested on their laurels following their ascension to becoming real-life American heroes, but neither The Wrestling Machine nor The Baddest Woman on The Planet were willing to stay stagnant.
 Instead, Angle went on to become one of the most natural — and flat-out greatest — performers in WWE history, and Rousey forged ahead to become a sports icon of unfathomable proportions as she entered into Mixed Martial Arts.

 Angle, a four-time WWE Champion who also captured the World, WCW and IWGP Heavyweight Titles, held every championship available during his WWE career, becoming a Grand Slam club member and then some.
 Rousey shot out of the gates in MMA, amassing an undefeated record en route to becoming the first-ever UFC Women’s Bantamweight Champion, winning six consecutive title fights in which her opponent only once made it out of the first round, routinely picking up victories in under a minute.